April 18, 2026

 ADS-L solves an important problem: it aligns Europe onto a common message format on modern SRD-860 frequencies.
 This is a prerequisite for interoperability in U Space.

-These will remain the strengths of the PilotAware ecosystem.
+These will remain the strengths of the PilotAware MATRIX.

-You will see all EC types with the lowst latency and highest resolution posiible.
+Alll EC types will be detected and displayed with the lowest latency and highest resolution posiible.

-The integration strategy is in line with our current capacity and future vision: we do the integration to make it easy for you
+The integration strategy is in-line with our current capacity and future vision: PilotAware does the integration to make it easy for you

-ADS-L provides the standard; the PilotAware MATRIX provides the capability.
+ADS-L provides the standard; the PilotAware MATRIX provides the capability and the integrity.

 Together they deliver something uniquely powerful for European aviation.